emenegro/remote-imageview/README.md

 =========================

 1. Import `MNMremoteImageView` files into your project.
-2. Create the image the as always, from a XIB or initializing with the regular constructors.
+2. Create the image as always, from a XIB or initializing it with the regular constructors.
 3. You can show an image from an URL this way

         [remoteImageView displayImageFromURL:url